 Salomon makes some great alpine equipment and is well known across multiple sports for making some of the highest quality technical gear on the market.

-Vibram soles, again, are some of the absolute best shoe components on the market today and they maintain excellent traction when wet.
+Vibram outsoles, again, are some of the absolute best shoe components on the market today and they maintain excellent traction when wet.

-The boot itself is designed around the “4D” chassis system to reinforce and protect the foot so you can expect a heavy, stiff boot.
+The boot itself is designed around the “4D” chassis system to reinforce and protect the foot and provide ankle support so you can expect a heavy, stiff boot.